krawaller/algol5/modules/content/material/games/sapos/rules.md

 - Once you make a {CMND:name=jump} you may no longer {CMND:name=hop}
 - If you don't make a {CMND:name=jump} you must end your turn with a {CMND:name=spawn}

-Win by rendering your opponent unable to finish her turn!

-This win condition means that if you have 0 in reserve at the start of your turn then you must {CMND:name=jump}, since you otherwise cannot affort to {CMND:name=spawn}.

 <div class="md-example">
 Here are some examples of valid turns:
 <ul>